flutter/website/src/docs/cookbook/lists/floating-app-bar.md

               // Use a delegate to build items as they're scrolled on screen.
               delegate: SliverChildBuilderDelegate(
                 // The builder function returns a ListTile with a title that
-                // displays the index of the current item (context, index) => ListTile(title: Text('Item #$index')),
+                // displays the index of the current item.
+                (context, index) => ListTile(title: Text('Item #$index')),
                 // Builds 1000 ListTiles
                 childCount: 1000,